jonnymind/SIRPAS/Books/Base_Module.md

 more attributes, or can be the best out of alternative attributes.

 Some skills don’t have a base: they represent abilities that must be learned from scratch; for example lock picking must be learned before being used.
+Others have a base that depends on a base modifier; this is indicated with a lowercase letter 'm' in front of the attribute.

-Last, some skills have a base that depends on a base modifier; this is indicated with a lowercase letter 'm' in front of the attribute.
+Some skill require a using a certain [equipment]($RulebookAddress#equipment); non-standard equipment may provide advantages or penalties of various nature to performing some action.
+When relevant, the type of equipment required to use a certain skill is specified under the **EC** (equipment category) entry; optional equipment is marked as **opt**.

 - [Acrobatics](#acrobatics)